DooMLeoN/my-cinema-app/README.md

   - delete movie sessions by id;
   - get data about user by his email;
 - Unregistered users have access to only two pages:/login /register;
-- Some user data, such as the password, is encrypted; That protects personal data even when the database is accessed for intruders.
+- Some user data, such as the password, is encrypted.
+That protects personal data even when the database is accessed for intruders.

 ## Tools and Technology: